 - a.
 Any player who deliberately applies physical force in any manner against an official, in any manner attempts to injure an official, physically demeans, or deliberately applies physical force to an official solely for the purpose of getting free of such of an official during or immediately following an altercation shall receive a game misconduct penalty.
-Such actions shall be reported to the RIC. - b.
+Such actions shall be reported to the RIC and the Director of Player Safety. - b.
 Any player who deliberately strikes an official and causes injury or who deliberately applies physical force in any manner against an official with intent to injure, or who in any manner attempts to injure an official shall be assessed a match penalty.
-The Referee shall report this incident to the RIC. - c.
-Any player who deliberately applies physical force to an official in any manner, excluding actions as set out in (B), which physical force is applied without intent to injure, or who spits on an official, shall be assessed a match penalty.
-Such action shall be reported to the RIC. - d.
+The Referee shall report this incident to the RIC and the Director of Player Safety.

+- c.
+Any player who deliberately applies physical force to an official in any manner, excluding actions as set out in B, which physical force is applied without intent to injure, or who spits on an official, shall be assessed a gross misconduct penalty.
+Such action shall be reported to the RIC and the Director of Player Safety. - d.
 Any player who, by his actions, physically demeans an official or physically threatens an official by, but not limited to, throwing a stick or any other piece of equipment or object at or in the general direction of official, shooting the puck at or in the general direction of official, spitting at or in the general direction of official, or who deliberately applies physical force to an official solely for the purpose of getting free of such an official immediately following an altercation shall be assessed a game misconduct penalty.
 At the discretion of a Referee, he may assess a match penalty.
-This shall be immediately reported to the RIC. - e.
+This shall be immediately reported to the RIC and the Director of Player Safety. - e.
 Any manager, coach or non-playing club personnel who holds or strikes or attempts to strike an official shall automatically be suspended from the game, ordered to the dressing room and the matter reported to the commissioner for further action. - f.
-In respect to this section, all the above subsections cover the Referee, Linesmen, any Brick Representative and all off-ice personnel before, during and after the game.
-Any such incidents shall be reported to the RIC.
+In respect to this section, all the above subsections cover the Referee, Linesmen, any HSL/JPHL Representative and all off-ice personnel before, during and after the game.
+Any such incidents shall be reported to the RIC and the Director of Player Safety.

-Rule 102-Supplementary Discipline
+Rule 103 - Supplementary Discipline

-a) The Brick reserves the right and the Committee or his designee may, at his discretion, investigate any incident that occurs in connection with any exhibition, round robin or playoff game and may assess fines and or suspensions for any offense committed during the course of a game or any aftermath thereof by a player, goalkeeper, trainer, manager, coach or any other non-playing club personnel or club executive, whether or not such offense has been penalized by the Referee.
+a) The SISE reserves the right and the Commissioner or his designee may, at his discretion, investigate any incident that occurs in connection with any preseason, exhibition, league or playoff game and may assess fines and or suspensions for any offense committed during the course of a game or any aftermath thereof by a player, goalkeeper, trainer, manager, coach or any other non-playing club personnel or club executive, whether or not such offense has been penalized by the Referee.